giuliocomi/csplogger/README.md

 Spot a bug?
 Please create an issue here on GitHub (https://github.com/giuliocomi/csplogger/issues)

 ## License
-This project is licensed under the Apache License 2.0
+This project is licensed under the  GNU general public license Version 3.